Overview

 Supervisors will record meeting attendance in MMS.
 These records will be monitored and academic alerts will be issued for unapproved absences.

 It’s your responsibility to arrange supervision meetings.
 Failure to do so will be recorded as unapproved absence.
+The compulsory elements for Senior Honours project modules are defined (CS4098, CS4099, CS4796) as missing no more than two supervision meetings without approval.

 Project deliverables